romeokienzler/c3/GettingStarted.md

 - The operator name is the python file: `my_operator_name.py` -> `claimed-my-operator-name`
 - The operator description is the first doc string in the script: `"""Operator description"""`
 - The required pip packages are listed in comments starting with pip install: `# pip install <package1> <package2>`
 - The interface is defined by environment variables `my_parameter = os.getenv('my_parameter')`.
-Output paths start with `output_<path>`.
-Note that operators cannot return values but always have to save outputs in files.
 - You can cast a specific type by wrapping `os.getenv()` with `int()`, `float()`, `bool()`.
 The default type is string.
 Only these four types are currently supported.
 You can use `None` as a default value but not pass the `NoneType` via the `job.yaml`.
+- Output paths for KubeFlow can be defined with `os.environ['my_output_parameter'] = ...'`.
+Note that operators cannot return values but always have to save outputs in files.

 You can optionally install future tools with `dnf` by adding a comment `# dnf <command>`.